 Rubén Darío

 Rubén Darío, whose real name was Félix Rubén García Sarmiento (1867-1916), was a Nicaraguan poet representative of Hispano-American Modernism.
 In 1886 he arrived in Chile, attracted by the cultural and intellectual boom of the time, obtaining a position as editor of the newspaper The time from Santiago.
-Years later, he publishes Azul (1888), book of stories and poems.
+Years later, he publishes BLUE (1888), book of stories and poems.
 From this work, Darío establishes a new literary trend in Chile: Modernism.
 The aesthetic objective of this movement was the search for beauty as a means of escaping from reality.
 Among his most outstanding works are Caltrops (1887) Profane prose and other poems (1896) Songs of life and hope.
-The swans and other poems (1905) y The wandering song
+The swans and other poems (1905) and The wandering song (1907)

 SUBSCRIBE